Frequently Asked Questions

 The fee for Attorney Leahy’s services is based on a contingent fee agreement, which is how most Social Security disability attorneys charge fees for representing claimants applying for Social Security disability benefits.

 A contingent fee agreement means that the client is not responsible for any direct payment of fees.
-Attorneys fees are paid only if an award is obtained that results in retroactive benefits to the client.
-The standard fee agreement is 25% of any retroactive benefits due from the agency up to a total of $7,200.
+Attorney fees are paid only if an award is obtained that results in retroactive benefits to the client.
+The standard fee agreement is 25% of any retroactive benefits due from the agency up to a total of $9,200.
 This fee is paid directly by the Social Security Administration and must also be approved by the agency and/or the administrative law judge.

-The contingency fee agreement of 25% of any retroactive benefits due up to $7,200 will cover all services performed at the Initial, Reconsideration, Hearing and Appeals Council level of the claim.
-For claims that must be appealed to the federal district court after an administrative hearing and review by the administrative review board, a different fee agreement may be necessary and will be negotiated with Ms. Leahy prior to any work performed for the federal court appeal.
+The contingency fee agreement of 25% of any retroactive benefits due up to $9,200 will cover all services performed at the Initial, Reconsideration, Hearing and Appeals Council level of the claim.
+For claims that must be appealed to the federal district court after an administrative hearing and review by the administrative review board, a different fee agreement may be necessary and will be negotiated with Attorney Leahy prior to any work performed for the federal court appeal.

 Do I have to be out of work for at least a year to be approved for benefits?

 Social Security Disability/SSI benefits are paid for chronic conditions that are expected to be disabling for at least a year.
 Social Security generally applies this rule by denying applicants who have not been out of work for at least a year, even if your medical providers believe your condition will last at least a year.
 The most important thing to remember is do not give up.
-Many applications are denied at the early stages, and many applicants receive two denial letters and need to appear before a Social Security Administrative Law Judge.
+Many applications are denied at the early stages, receive two denial letters, and need to appear before a Social Security Administrative Law Judge.

-This means that applicants who have had serious, complicated hospital admissions are often denied at the earlier stages because Social Security wants to see if the applicant will improve within a year.
+This rule means that applicants who have had serious, complicated hospital admissions are often denied at the earlier stages because Social Security wants to see if the applicant will improve within a year.
 This also means that applicants who will be out of work for just a year can also receive benefits for that year.
 For example, if the applicant is unable to work due to major spinal surgery, hip replacement surgery, or cancer treatment.

 Can I collect Social Security early retirement and apply for Social Security Disability benefits?